Steveston Town Square Park

 - With the relocated Japanese Fishermen’s Benevolent Society (JFBS) building present, honour the Japanese heritage of Steveston by adapting a Japanese garden approach to materials.

-The Steveston Historical Society and the Steveston Museum and Visitor Centre look forward to the completion of the Steveston Town Square Park and to sharing it with the Steveston community.
+The Steveston Historical Society and the Steveston Museum and Visitor Centre look forward to sharing the Steveston Town Square Park with the Steveston community during our events.

 Concerns about tree removal in the Steveston Town Square Park